Yoyiberto/InverseKinematics_v1/README.md

 ### CODESYS:
 The framework is designed to integrate complex workflows.
 All files and functions are explicitly provided in this repository.
 The example in the CODESYS project works as follows:

-PLC_PRG uses the 'INV KIN' function to calculate the angles needed to reach an arbitrary position (defined by a 4x4 matrix T).
-The function returns the solution in 'thetalist'.
+The PLC_PRG runs all the examples.
+First it calls the example programs for linear algebra, inverse and jacobian functions.
+Then it runs the example positions A and B shown in the paper.

 ### MATLAB:
 Run 'plot_robot.m' to visualize the results and verify that they match the CODESYS output, providing insight into how the mechanism will behave in real-world applications.